-Special instructions for unichar, varchar, and unitext

-When you use the ASE datatypes unichar, univarchar, and unitext, and then bind either of them to SQL_C_CHAR, in Linux, the ASE ODBC Driver needs to convert the data from Unicode to multibyte and vice versa.
-For this conversion, it needs to have the SYBASE charsets installed in the \$SYBASE directory.
-The installation program for Linux includes an option to install these charset files.
+Special instructions for unichar, varchar, and unitext When you use the Adaptive Server datatypes unichar, univarchar, and unitext, and then bind any of them to SQL_C_CHAR, the Adaptive Server ODBC Driver must convert the data from Unicode to multibyte and vice versa.
+For this conversion, it must have the SYBASE charsets installed in the \$SYBASE directory.
+The installation program includes an option to install these charset files.

-Note If the driver does not find the charsets, or if the \$SYBASE environment variable is not set, then an appropriate error is propagated to the application.
+If the driver does not find the charsets, or if the \$SYBASE environment variable is not set, then an appropriate error is propagated to the application.
 To install the SYBASE charsets, you must reinstall the ODBC Driver.
-See the Software Developer's Kit and Open Server 12.5.1 Installation Guide for installation information.
+See the Software Developer's Kit and Open Server Installation Guide for your platform.